PetropoulakisPanagiotis/parallel-convolution/README.md

 # Parallel Convolution with random image
 ![alt text](https://i1.wp.com/jeanvitor.com/wp-content/uploads/2017/07/6zX2c.png?w=364&ssl=1) <br />
 A Random image is generated and then convolution is performed with a given filter.
 Convolution can be performed many times(based in user-input)  <br />

+## How It Works
+A Random image is generated and then convolution is performed with a given filter.
+Convolution can be performed many times(based in user-input)  <br />
 Notes:
 * Filter = 3 X 3 (can not be changed)
 * Given filter will be normalized